 We unconsciously express our values on a regular basis, and particularly so when others behave in ways that we are inclined to criticize.
 But this is why being truly aware of the values that drive us the most is so important - because if we have no awareness of what motivates us to begin with, then how can we develop the awareness that others are motivated differently?

-In my coaching degree, I was recently introduced to the concept of eudaimonia.
+I was recently introduced to the concept of eudaimonia.
 This word is defined as human flourishing, and it is used in the personal growth realm to imply that every person has a natural inner sense for what they most desire and what will bring them personal fulfilment - and as coaches it is our job to help individuals identify and follow this inner sense.

 I believe that this inner sense is particularly guided by the values we hold the highest.
 Our sense of fulfilment and "human flourishing" is shaped by how much congruence there is throughout our life.